See a list of Human Resources Programs by Clicking Here!

-Jobs in human resources are expected to grow, although automation through computers and new technologies may limit some of that growth.
+Jobs in human resources are expected to grow at a rate of 13% which is twice the national average.
+This growth will translate to some 46,600 job openings over the coming decade provide opportunities for employment and job growth.
 Overall qualified individuals should be able to obtain work, particularly in larger organizations that require large human resources departments in order to maintain daily operations.
 The average salary for someone working in human resources varies widely based on position and specialization.
-For example, human resources managers average $96,000 per year where job analysis specialists average $54,000 per year.
+For example, human resources managers average $106,910 per year where job analysis specialists average $54,000 per year.

 Largest Employers of Human Resource Managers